 - Help newly arriving refugees achieve self-sufficiency in the United States;

-- Provide outreach and interpretation services to limited English proficient individuals requiring supportive services.
+- Provide outreach and interpretation services to low-income and limited English-proficient individuals requiring supportive services

 Who can receive these services?

 Services for these programs are extended to the following individuals:

 - Limited English-proficient individuals

 What services are offered?

 Since 1975 Illinois has resettled more than 123,644 refugees from more than 60 countries.
 The Refugee Program facilitates relocation and economic self-sufficiency to people who are victims of political and religious persecution that have been granted the legal right to rebuild their lives in the United States.
 Due to the diverse ethnic characteristics, the Refugee Program designed a unique social service program to provide specialized multi-lingual services.